DEADLINE: MARCH 2nd, 2019

 Research Services at the IWK Health Centre recognized three outstanding grade 12 students within the Maritimes who have demonstrated an early interest in health related research and innovation.
 Applications were received from the three Maritime provinces and one scholarship worth $2500 was awarded in each of those provinces.
 The recipients were:

-Winners: (far left) New Brunswick - Jayatee Ray from Saint John High School in Saint John, NB will be enrolled in the Bachelor of Science, Medical Sciences Program at Dalhousie University. (middle) Nova Scotia - Eva Sheppard from Dixon from Park View Education Centre in Bridgewater, NS will be enrolled in the Bachelor of Science Program at Dalhousie University. (far right) Prince Edward Island - Abigail (Abby) Craswell from Bluefield High School in Hampshire, PEI will be enrolled in the Bachelor of Science, Psychology Program at the University of Prince Edward Island.
+Winners: (far left) New Brunswick - Sophie Inkpen attended Saint John High School in Saint John, NB and is enrolled in the Bachelor of Medical Sciences Program at Dalhousie University. (middle) Nova Scotia - Mohamed Nashnoush from Yarmouth Consolidated Memorial High School in Yarmouth, NS and is enrolled in the Bachelor of Medical Sciences Program at Dalhousie University. (far right) Prince Edward Island - Robyn Gallant attended Charlottetown Rural High School in Charlottetown, PEI and is enrolled in the Bachelor of Arts and Science in Health Program at Saint Francis Xavier University.

 Nova Scotia - Morgan Leblanc from Prince Albert High School in Dartmouth, NS will be enrolled in the Bachelor of Science Program at Mount Allison University .
 Morgan will also be playing varsity Volleyball.